ellakoutecky/Koutecky-ITDEV117-Individual-Project/UI/UI.md

 The user then will be able to return to the main menu and select another evolution.
 The menu will also include an option to exit the application.

 ## Main Menu Example
+Welcome to the Eevee Evolution Guide!

+Please choose a Pokémon:

+1. Eevee
+2. Jolteon
+3. Vaporeon
+4. Espeon
+5. Flareon
+6. Umbreon
+7. Leafeon
+8. Sylveon
+9. Glaceon
+10. Exit

+Enter your choice:

+## Information Screen Example

+You selected: Espeon

+Type: Psychic

+Evoltuon Method:
+Eevee evolves into Espeon when it has high friendship and levels up during the day time.

+Description:
+Espeon is a Psychic type Pokémon.
+It's known for it's intelligence and loyalty.
+It uses it's psychic powers to predict an opponent's movement and protect it's trainer.

+Would you like to return to the main menu?

+1. Yes
+2. No

+Enter your choice: